 WHAT WE BELIEVE

-We believe that the one living and true God (Deuteronomy 6:4; 1 Corinthians 8:4-6) exists eternally in three persons: Father, Son and Holy Spirit (Genesis 1:26; Matthew 28:18-20).
+We believe the one living and true God (Deuteronomy 6:4; 1 Corinthians 8:4-6) exists eternally in three persons: Father, Son and Holy Spirit (Genesis 1:26; Matthew 28:18-20).

-We believe that Jesus Christ is fully God (Hebrews 1:1-4; 1 John 5:20) and fully man (Matthew 1:20), and that he died on the cross for our sins (1 John 1:29) and rose on the third day (1 Corinthians 15:3-5; John 1:1-3).
+We believe Jesus Christ is fully God (Hebrews 1:1-4; 1 John 5:20) and fully man (Matthew 1:20), and that He died on the cross for our sins (1 John 1:29) and rose on the third day (1 Corinthians 15:3-5; John 1:1-3).

-We believe that salvation is a gift of God’s grace (Ephesians 2:8-9), and we receive this gift of eternal life when we trust Jesus Christ (Romans 4:4-5; 5:1) as our Savior from sin (John 3:16; Acts 4:12).
+We believe salvation is a gift of God’s grace (Ephesians 2:8-9), and we receive this gift of eternal life when we trust Jesus Christ (Romans 4:4-5; 5:1) as our Savior from sin (John 3:16; Acts 4:12).

-We believe that the church is the body of Christ (Ephesians 1:22-23: 5:24-30) and that God has called believers to gather together in local church families (1 Corinthians 12:12).
+We believe the church is the body of Christ (Ephesians 1:22-23: 5:24-30) and that God has called believers to gather together in local church families (1 Corinthians 12:12).

-We believe that Jesus Christ will come again (Titus 2:13; 1 Thessalonians 1:10; John 14:1-3) and reign eternally (Philippians 2:9-11).
+We believe Jesus Christ will come again (Titus 2:13; 1 Thessalonians 1:10; John 14:1-3) and reign eternally (Philippians 2:9-11).

 The Bible teaches predestination and the unconditional election of God.
 God is sovereign in salvation.
 The Bible also tells us to trust in Jesus, assuming free will.
 So, we believe 100% in God’s sovereignty and predetermination AND 100% in the free will of man.
 We do not logically reconcile them but accept them both as true and wait on understanding more in heaven.
 We challenge people to believe in Jesus.
 But we pray to God to open their eyes and give them faith, and we give Him all the credit if they do turn to Jesus.
 (See Romans 8:28-29, 9-11, Ephesians 1:3-14, John 6:44.)

-Marriage, gender and sexuality
+Marriage, Gender and Sexuality

-We believe that the term “marriage” has only one meaning: the uniting of one man and one woman in a single, exclusive union, as delineated in Scripture (Genesis 2:18-25).
+We believe the term “marriage” has only one meaning: the uniting of one man and one woman in a single, exclusive union, as delineated in Scripture (Genesis 2:18-25).

-We believe that God intends sexual intimacy to occur only between a man and a woman who are married to each other (I Corinthians 6:18, 7:2-5; Hebrews 13:4).
-We believe that God has commanded that no intimate sexual activity be engaged in outside of a marriage between a man and a woman.
+We believe God intends sexual intimacy to occur only between a man and a woman who are married to each other (I Corinthians 6:18, 7:2-5; Hebrews 13:4).
+We believe God has commanded that no intimate sexual activity be engaged outside of a marriage between a man and a woman.

-We believe that any form of sexual immorality (including adultery, fornication, homosexual behavior, bisexual conduct, bestiality, incest and use of pornography) is sinful and offensive to God (Matthew 15:18-20: I Corinthians 6:9-10).
+We believe any form of sexual immorality (including adultery, fornication, homosexual behavior, bisexual conduct, bestiality, incest and use of pornography) is sinful and offensive to God (Matthew 15:18-20: I Corinthians 6:9-10).

 We believe that in order to preserve the function and integrity of Restoration as the local Body of Christ, and to provide a Biblical role model to Restoration members and the community, it is imperative that all persons employed by Restoration in any capacity, or who serve as volunteers in a leadership capacity, agree to and abide by this Statement on Marriage, Gender and Sexuality (Matthew 5:16; Philippians 2:14-16; I Thessalonians 5:22).

-We believe that every person must be afforded compassion, love, kindness, respect and dignity (Mark 12:28-31; Luke 6:31).
+We believe every person must be afforded compassion, love, kindness, respect and dignity (Mark 12:28-31; Luke 6:31).
 Hateful and harassing behavior or attitudes directed toward any individual are to be repudiated and are not in accord with Scripture nor the doctrines of Restoration.

 Baptism of the Holy Spirit

 If we simply rely on our reasoning, then women would, of course, be allowed to do anything a man could do.
-Women are equally capable, equally gifted.
-However, for the Jesus follower the Bible is our authority and we wrestle with the passages that address the issue.
-(See 1 Timothy 2:8-15, 1 Corinthians 11:2-16; 14:34-35, Acts 2:17-21; 21:9, Romans 16:1-2, Galatians 3:28, Judges 4)
+Women are equally capable and equally gifted.
+However, for the Jesus follower, the Bible is our authority and we wrestle with the passages that address the issue (1 Timothy 2:8-15, 1 Corinthians 11:2-16; 14:34-35, Acts 2:17-21; 21:9, Romans 16:1-2, Galatians 3:28, Judges 4).